-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Isle of Man
+Mergers & Acquisitions Comparative Guide

 3.1 Are there any jurisdiction-specific points relating to the following aspects of the target that a buyer should consider when conducting due diligence on the target? (a) Commercial/corporate, (b) Financial, (c) Litigation, (d) Tax, (e) Employment, (f) Intellectual property and IT, (g) Data protection, (h) Cybersecurity and (i) Real estate.

-It is important for buyers to review each of the above aspects as part of their due diligence process together with their Isle of Man advocates and their international legal advisers, if any.
+It is important for buyers to review each of the above aspects as part of their due diligence process together with their Isle of Man lawyers and their international legal advisers, if any.
 The precise considerations in each of these areas will depend more on the nature of the target's underlying business than on any jurisdiction-specific issues.

 One important jurisdiction-specific item to consider, which straddles corporate and tax, is whether the target is within the scope of the Isle of Man's economic substance rules and, if so, whether it complies with those rules.
-The economic substance regime was introduced in 2019, and any in-scope companies that are non-compliant could already be liable for significant financial penalties, so it is increasingly important that buyers identify any issues in this regard during their due diligence.
+The economic substance regime was introduced in 2019 and any in-scope companies that are non-compliant could be liable for significant financial penalties.
+If there is no realistic possibility of becoming compliant, they will be at risk of being struck off the Companies Register.
+It is important that buyers identify any economic substance issues during their due diligence.

 3.2 What public searches are commonly conducted as part of due diligence in your jurisdiction?

-Searches of the target's file at the Isle of Man Companies Registry, as well as searches against the entries and filings shown and available for inspection in respect of the target at the Rolls Office of the Isle of Man High Court of Justice.
+Searches can be conducted of the target's file at the Isle of Man Companies Registry, as well as against the entries and filings shown and available for inspection in respect of the target at the Rolls Office of the Isle of Man High Court of Justice.

 It is also advisable to search the Isle of Man Financial Services Authority's register to ascertain whether the target holds any financial services licences, authorisations or registrations.

-Depending on the industry in which the target conducts its business and what the due diligence reveals, certain other searches might also be advisable, including searches of the Isle of Man Gambling Supervision Commission's register and searches of the Isle of Man Deeds Registry or Land Registry.
+Depending on the industry in which the target conducts its business and what the due diligence reveals, certain other searches might also be advisable, including searches of:

 3.3 Is pre-sale vendor legal due diligence common in your jurisdiction?
 If so, do the relevant forms typically give reliance and with what liability cap?

-Financial vendor due diligence tends to be more common than legal vendor due diligence on Isle of Man M&A transactions, although legal vendor due diligence is conducted from time to time, especially on auction sales and sales by private equity investors.
+Financial vendor due diligence tends to be more common than legal vendor due diligence in Isle of Man M&A transactions, although legal vendor due diligence is becoming more common, especially in auction sales and sales by private equity investors.

 If legal vendor due diligence is carried out, it is customary for the report to be provided to bidders on a non-reliance basis as part of the auction process.
 The successful bidder will often be permitted to rely on the report by signing a reliance letter at the same time as the definitive transaction documents, but subject to customary limitations, including a cap on the report provider's liability.
-Isle of Man advocates tend to be guided by UK market practice and to set the level of the cap by reference to the deal value.
+Isle of Man lawyers tend to be guided by UK market practice and to set the level of the cap by reference to the deal value.

 4 Regulatory framework